Tuesday, November 23, 2021

 Monday, March 1, 2021

-As we know, the Olympic Games Tokoyo 2020 were postponed for the first time in history, for a reason other than war, due to the COVID-19 outbreak.
-The Opening Ceremony of Tokoyo 2020 is scheduled for July 23, 2021.
+As we know, the Olympic Games Tokyo 2020 were postponed for the first time in history, for a reason other than war, due to the COVID-19 outbreak.
+The Opening Ceremony of Tokyo 2020 is scheduled for July 23, 2021.

 Greenwich laid claim to its own Olympian, Helen Meany Gravis, who gold-medaled in diving almost a century ago, at the Olympic Games Amsterdam 1928.
 Over the course of two Oral History Project interviews by Esther H. Smith in 1982 and 1983, the journey of Helen Meany Gravis was revealed.